ibi-group/otp-middleware/live-tracking.md

 Bus notifier actions are defined in the optional file `bus-notifier-actions.yml` in the same configuration folder as `env.yml`.
 The file contains a list of actions defined by an agency ID and a fully-qualified trigger class:

+Bus notifications are currently sent when a traveler approaches a transit stop on a specific itinerary.

 ```yaml
 - agencyId: id1